-Even without a concussion, blows to head may affect brain, learning and memoryDecember 11th, 2013 in Neuroscience /
+Even without a concussion, blows to head may affect brain, learning and memoryDecember 11, 2013 in Medicine & Health / Neuroscience

 New research suggests that even in the absence of a concussion, blows to the head during a single season of football or ice hockey may affect the brain's white matter and cognition, or memory and thinking abilities.
 The study is published in the December 11, 2013, online issue of Neurology, the medical journal of the American Academy of Neurology.
 White matter is brain tissue that plays an important role in the speed of nerve signals.